 Use the confetti to decorate tables... your reception tables, guest book table, and cake table.
 Grab a handful and blow toward your photographer for a fun wedding shot.
 Fill clear helium balloons with confetti and use as part of your reception decor.

-I was inspired to create this giant confetti by The Budget Savvy Bride's polka-dotted invitation collection, which is available right here on D&P. The collection is called Olivia, and is reminiscent of the warm glow of city lights.
+I was inspired to create this giant confetti by The Budget Savvy Bride's polka-dotted invitation collection, which is available right here on D+P. The collection is called Olivia, and is reminiscent of the warm glow of city lights.
 Delightful pops of color are paired with bold handwritten fonts.
-It's available in seven bright and festive colors.
+It's available in in every color under the sun.

 Confetti is such a fun theme and an inexpensive way to tie your entire big day together.
 How else would you use the confetti?

 - 5/8” circle punch, or any size punch that produces the size confetti you like

 - Tissue paper in coordinating colors

 - 4 1/2 x 6 3/4" glassine wax paper bags